 - Talk to the obvious people (your family, former co-workers, faculty, advisors) as well as people you wouldn't normally include in your job search (your doctor, dentist, clergy, hairdresser).
 Use the Building a Network worksheet to get started.

-- Professional associations often have student chapters or student membership rates.
-Association meetings are a great way to make professional contacts!
+- Professional associations often have student chapters and membership rates.
+Association meetings are a great way to make professional contacts.

-- Always be aware of how you act and what you say (in person and online) – you never know when there is a potential contact right in front of you.
+- Always be aware of how you act and what you say, both online and in person.
+You never know when there is a potential contact right in front of you.

 - Prepare your one-minute elevator pitch and if a conversation lends itself, speak up and let people know that you are in the job market.

 - Don't let fear stop you from reaching out.
 Instead of thinking, “I don't want to impose on others.”, think, “Every contact I make brings me closer to my job.”

 create a strong LinkedIn profile

 - LinkedIn is the leading social media website for career and job search networking.